cluster2600/MACOS_HARDENING/README.md

 - [The Practical Guide to Mac Security](https://www.securemac.com/mac-security-guide)
 - [Objective-See](https://objective-see.com/): A collection of free security tools for macOS.
 - [MacRumors Forums](https://forums.macrumors.com/): A community of Mac users discussing security and privacy topics.

+# Author

+This guide was created by Cluster2600 inspired by.